5 Strategies to Help You Get Back on Track With Your Abandoned Resolutions

 Perhaps you dread going into work every day but have gotten so used to it that you don’t even think about the light at the end of the tunnel.
 Well, 2017 is your year to find a new job.

 Use the upcoming months to make yourself stand out as an amazing job candidate.
 Get your resume and cover letter in order and think about how you’ll answer all those intimidating interview questions (and avoid these interview deal breakers).

 And start applying!
 Here at The Penny Hoarder we regularly post about available jobs in various industries, especially work-from-home opportunities where it doesn’t necessarily matter where you live.
-Check our Jobs section or like The Penny Hoarder Jobs on Facebook to learn about the most recent jobs available.

 4. Get Your Finances in Order